kyma-project/kyma/tools/etcd-backup/README.md

 ## Overview

-The etcd-backup trigger a backup process of etcd-cluster via etcd-backup-operator.
+The Etcd Backup triggers a backup process of the `etcd` cluster using the etcd-backup-operator.

 ## Prerequisites